University of Colorado Boulder: Visual Arts Complex

-A new visual arts complex that houses the Department of Art and Art History and the CU Art Museum officially opened on September 24, 2010.
-The new facility houses programming in Art History, Ceramics, Drawing, Foundations, Integrated Art, Painting, Printmaking (screen printing, intaglio, lithography), Sculpture, and Integrated Media Arts Practices (IMAP) including Digital, Photography, and Video Art.
-The building contains studio classrooms, seminar rooms, a wood-shop with a CNC Machine and metal shop, and a 200-seat auditorium.
-It also has resources for art and art history majors, including darkrooms, graduate student and faculty studios and offices, as well as twenty-eight student exhibition spaces throughout the facility.
-Additional resources include the Visual Resources Center, the Exhibitions Program of the CU Art Museum, the Colorado Collection (an art collection of approximately 5,000 pieces), and multiple computing labs.
+A new visual arts complex that houses the Department of Art and Art History and the CU Art Museum officially opened in 2010.
+The facility houses art programming and studies.
+The building also contains a 200-seat auditorium as well as twenty-eight student exhibition spaces, and the Colorado Collection (an art collection of approximately 5,000 pieces).

 The Hill

-The Hill, a college neighborhood in Boulder, Colorado, lies directly west of the University of Colorado campus.
-The central street of the neighborhood is 13th street, which features a variety of attractions including the renowned concert venue, The Fox Theater and is nearby The Sink and several other attractions.
+The Hill, a college neighborhood in Boulder, lies directly west of the University of Colorado campus.
+The central street of the neighborhood is 13th Street, which features a variety of attractions including a concert venue and the Fox Theatre, and is near The Sink and several other points of interest.

 Admissions

 Undergraduate

 The 2022 annual ranking of U.S. News & World Report categorizes CU Boulder as "selective".
 For the Class of 2025 (enrolled fall 2021), CU Boulder received 54,756 applications and accepted 43,576 (79.6%).
 Of those accepted, 6,785 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 15.6%.
 CU Boulder's freshman retention rate is 87%, with 74% going on to graduate within six years.

-Of the 32% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1180-1380.
+Of the 32% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1180–1380.
 Of the 16% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 25 and 31.
 In the 2020–2021 academic year, 8 freshman students were National Merit Scholars.